Zimbabwe: Human rights

 There are widespread reports of systematic and escalating violations of human rights in Zimbabwe under the Mugabe administration and the dominant ZANU–PF party.
 According to human rights organisations such as Amnesty International and Human Rights Watch the government of Zimbabwe violates the rights to shelter, food, freedom of movement and residence, freedom of assembly and the protection of the law.
-In 2009, Gregory Stanton, president of the International Association of Genocide Scholars, stated there was "clear evidence that Mugabe government was guilty of crimes against humanity and that there was sufficient evidence of crimes against humanity to bring Mugabe to trial in front of the International Criminal Court.”
+In 2009, Gregory Stanton, president of the International Association of Genocide Scholars, stated there was "clear evidence that Mugabe government was guilty of crimes against humanity and that there was sufficient evidence of crimes against humanity to bring Mugabe to trial in front of the International Criminal Court."

 Male homosexuality is illegal in Zimbabwe.
-Since 1995, the government has carried out campaigns against both homosexual men and women.
-President Mugabe has blamed gays for many of Zimbabwe's problems and viewed homosexuality as an "un-African" and immoral culture brought by European colonists and practised by only "a few whites" in his country.
+From 1995, the government carried out campaigns against both homosexual men and women.
+President Mugabe blamed gays for many of Zimbabwe's problems and viewed homosexuality as an "un-African" and immoral culture brought by European colonists and practised by only "a few whites" in his country.

 Opposition gatherings are frequently the subject of reprisals by the police force, such as the crackdown on an 11 March 2007 MDC rally and several others during the 2008 election campaign.
 Police actions have been strongly condemned by the UN Secretary-General Ban Ki-moon, the European Union, and the United States.
 There are also concerns over Fox Southwest media rights and access.
 The Zimbabwean government is accused of suppressing freedom of the press and freedom of speech.
 It has been repeatedly accused of using the public broadcaster, the Zimbabwe Broadcasting Corporation, as a propaganda tool.
 Newspapers critical of the government, such as the Daily News, closed after bombs exploded at their offices and the government refused to renew their licence.
 BBC News, Sky News, and CNN were banned from filming or reporting from Zimbabwe.
-In 2009 reporting restrictions on the BBC and CNN were lifted.
+In 2009, reporting restrictions on the BBC and CNN were lifted.
 Sky News continues to report on happenings within Zimbabwe from neighbouring countries like South Africa.

 On 24 July 2020, the Office of the United Nations High Commissioner for Human Rights (OHCHR) expressed concerns over allegations suggesting that Zimbabwean authorities may have used the COVID-19 crisis as a pretext to suppress freedom of expression and peaceful assembly on the streets.
 OHCHR spokesperson Liz Throssell stated that people have a right to protest corruption or anything else.
 The authorities in Zimbabwe used force to disperse and arrest nurses and health workers, who were peacefully protesting for better salaries and work conditions.
 The reports suggest that a few members of opposition party and investigative journalists were also arbitrarily arrested and detained for taking part in a protest.

 On 5 August 2020, the #ZimbabweanLivesMatter campaign on Twitter drew attention of international celebrities and politicians towards human rights abuses in the country, mounting pressure on Emmerson Mnangagwa's government.
-The campaign was in response to arrests, abductions and torture of political activists and the incarceration of journalist Hopewell Chin'ono and the Booker Prize author Tsitsi Dangarembga.
+The campaign was in response to arrests, abductions and torture of political activists and the incarceration of journalist Hopewell Chin'ono and the Booker Prize shortlisted author Tsitsi Dangarembga.